freeradical13/freeradical13.github.io/index.md

 1. [Sulfhydryl][] (<code>R–SH</code>): A sulfhydride (Sulfer bonded to a Hydrogen) which is covalently bonded to the compound.
 Also called [thiols][].
 This functional group is hydrophilic.
 1. [Phosphate][] (<code>R–OPO<sub>3</sub><sup>2-</sup></code>): A Phosphorus double-covalently bonded to an Oxygen and three Carbonyl side chains (<code>O=P–(OR)<sub>3</sub></code>).
 Also called [Organophosphates][] (or organic phosphates).
 This functional group is hydrophilic and anionic.
 Confers the ability to react with water to release energy.
 1. [Ester][] (<code>RCOOR′</code>): A product of a reaction between an acid (e.g. carboxylic acid) and an alcohol in which the ester bond forms where two hydroxyl groups (one from each) are replaced with a Carbonyl that bonds the two.
 Usually suffixed with [-oate][ester suffix].

+The first Carbon to which a functional group is attached is called the [1-Carbon][] or the α-Carbon.
+If there are multiple functional groups, generally the 1-Carbon refers to the functional group responsible for the name of the molecule.

 If functional groups are on the same side of the carbon chain, they are called [cis-][cis-trans isomerisms] (often represented as E), whereas [trans-][cis-trans isomerisms] are on opposed sides (often represented as Z).
 In general, such groups contain double bonds.